cfoust/cy/docs/docs/layouts.md

 To illustrate, [border nodes](/layouts/nodes/borders.md) have a property called `:title`, which is a string that is shown at the top-right of the node.
 The `:border-fg` property determines the color of the border surrounding the node.

-By providing a function to both properties, we can change the color and title of the borders node as the user switches between panes.
+By providing a function to both properties, we can change the color and title of the borders node as the user switches between views.
 In this case, the functions are invoked with a single argument: the value of the `:node` property in each borders node, which contains whatever node is displayed inside of the borders.

 This lets you accomplish things like this: